Let’s Start With The Basics

 Here’s a quick 3 minute video on how it all works.

-If AccessiBe sounds like a good solution, the service costs $49/month, and we are charging a one-time setup fee of $200 to help you get it setup, configured and tested on your website.
+If AccessiBe sounds like a good solution, the service costs $49/month or $490/year and we charge a one-time setup fee of $200 to test, configure and set it up on your website.